 Costume brooms can be kind of lame and small, so we made our own!

-- We took apart three ornamental twig brooms (warning: they are HIGHLY scented!), and reassembled the twigs around a mop handle.
+- We took apart three ornamental twig brooms, and reassembled the twigs around a mop handle.

 - Tape twigs tightly into place with electrical tape.
 Trim twigs above the tape to their desired length.
 Wrap twine around the tape to hide it, and use colored pencil or a paint wash to distress the twine.